nickfargo/prochan/src/index.coffee.md

 #### [chan.single]()

-Returns a channel that will immediately close with the first value sent to it.
+Returns a `Channel` that will immediately `close` with the first value sent.

+Acts as a *promise*, in that any processes that `receive` from the channel will block if a value has not yet been sent, and thereafter will immediately receive the closing value.

+> Alias: `chan.promise`

     chan.single = (transducer) ->
       ch = chan null, transducer